syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/Data-Bindings.md

 ---

 layout: post
-title: Populating Appointments in Syncfusion SfSchedule control for Xamarin.iOS
+title: Populating Appointments in SfSchedule control for Xamarin.iOS
 description: Learn how to Populate Appointments in SfSchedule control
 platform: xamarin.ios
 control: SfSchedule